 Regular Submissions

-The basic scope and requirements of each type of manuscript that PRPR publishes is described below.
+The basic scope and requirements of each type of article that PRPR publishes is described below.
 See Preparing Manuscripts for specific formatting and style requirements.

 Research Articles are original empirical examinations that advance new knowledge while being thoroughly grounded in existing scholarship.
-Submissions must have a well-developed theoretical background, sound methodological approach, clear presentation of results, and a robust discussion that considers implications for the field.
+Submissions must have a well-developed theoretical background, sound methodological approach, clear presentation of results, and a robust discussion that considers implications beyond the study setting and for the field more broadly.

 Submissions are typically 8,000–10,000 words in the main text.
 A reasonable number of tables and /or figures must be used to present and illustrate findings.
 Tables for empirical results discussed but not shown in full in the main text must be included in supplementary materials, which would appear as an Online Supplement.
 Research Articles are required to be organized with the following five Level-1 headings: “Introduction,” “Background,” “Data and Methods,” “Results,” and “Discussion and Conclusion.”

 Brief Reports (formerly Research Briefs) are original empirical studies that present (a) novel and time-sensitive findings, (b) new/updated information on basic demographic trends, and/or (c) county-specific snapshots of major demographic issues.
-Brief Reports are more applied in nature and do not include an extensive background or conceptual framework, but must demonstrate a compelling need for publication.
+Brief Reports are more applied in nature and do not include (and cloud not include) an extensive background or conceptual framework, but must demonstrate a compelling need for publication.

 Research Reviews provide a comprehensive assessment of existing research on a specific topic of demographic importance.
 PRPR only considers systematic reviews (or rarely scoping reviews).
 Submissions must clearly define the rationale for and scope of the review, describe a systematic and rigorous approach to the analysis, summarize and synthesize key results/themes, and offer a thorough discussion of the theoretical, methodological, or analytic implications of the review.

-All stated word limits exclude the tile, abstract, keywords, references, tables, figures, and supplementary materials.
+All stated word limits exclude the title, abstract, keywords, references, tables, figures, and any supplementary materials.

 Special Issues

 PRPR periodically publishes Special Issues.
 A Special Issue is a collection of manuscripts organized around central theme of importance to demography / population studies.
 Special Issues are overseen by one or more Guest Editors.
-Manuscripts considered for Special Issues should be prepared and undergo the same review process as “regular” submissions.
+Manuscripts considered for Special Issues must be prepared in the journal style and undergo the same review process as “regular” submissions.

 Visit the PRPR Collections page at Springer Nature to see the Call for Papers for any Special Issues currently in development.